← Back to blog

 • Manage ongoing workplace safety obligations for all staff

-This ensures responses are safe, legally sound, and survivor-centered.
+This ensures responses are safe, legally sound, and survivor-centred.

 Designing a Coordinated Response System